 Telephone: 028 9072 4678

-In Northern Ireland, if you want to make a personal search, you should contact the Probate Office, (see under heading Where to keep a will), which will be able to tell you where to go and any fees that are payable.
+If you want to make a personal search, you should contact the Probate Office, (see under heading Where to keep a will), which will be able to tell you where to go and any fees that are payable.

 When a will has been made, it is important to keep it up to date to take account of changes in circumstances.
 It is advisable for you to reconsider the contents of a will regularly to make sure that it still reflects your wishes.
 The most common changes of circumstances which affect a will are:-